kx11jkjk/SummarizedExperiment-Extract/README.md

 # SummarizedExperiment-Extract
-Two scripts can be easily extract matrix and clinical metadata in SummarizedExperiment format **`SummarizedExperiment` format**
+Two scripts can be easily extract matrix and clinical metadata in SummarizedExperiment format, it can be used for extract files downloaded from TCGAbiolinks.
+**`SummarizedExperiment` format**

 - `assays`